U.S. Consumer Product Safety Commission: Rulemaking and enforcement

-Information gathering & information sharing
+Information gathering and sharing

 The CPSC learns about unsafe products in several ways.
 The agency maintains a consumer hotline through which consumers may report concerns about unsafe products or injuries associated with products.
 Product safety concerns may also be submitted through SaferProducts.gov.
 The agency also operates the National Electronic Injury Surveillance System (NEISS), a probability sample of about 100 hospitals with 24-hour emergency rooms.
 NEISS collects data on consumer product related injuries treated in ERs and can be used to generate national estimates.

 The agency also works with and shares information with other governments, both in the U.S. (with states and public health agencies) and with international counterparts.

-Publicity & communication

-The CPSC works on a variety of publicity campaigns to raise awareness of safety.

-Fireworks

-Annually, the CPSC blows up mannequins to demonstrate the dangers of improper use of fireworks.